ZTFtrue/MonsterMusic/readme.md

 - 🔊 Advanced Equalizer: Customize your sound experience with our built-in equalizer.
 Fine-tune the audio to match your preferences and immerse yourself in crystal-clear, high-quality sound.
 - 🌈 Multiple Themes: Personalize your music player with a variety of themes.
 Switch effortlessly between themes to match your mood or style.
 Your music, your way!
 - 📜 Lyrics Support: Dive deeper into the lyrics of your favorite songs.
 [MonsterMusic] supports lyrics display, you can import txt or lyrics file.
 - 🔒 Privacy First: Rest easy knowing that your privacy is our top priority.
-[MonsterMusic] operates without any network requests, ensuring a secure and private music listening experience.
 No unnecessary permissions, just pure music enjoyment.

 More features are waiting for your discovery.